A note of generalization of fractional ID-factor-critical graphs: Introduction

 The graphs studied in this paper are simple.
 We denote a graph with vertex set $V(G)$ and edge set $E(G)$ by $G=(V(G),E(G))$.
 For $x\in V(G)$, the set of vertices adjacent to $x$ in $G$ is said to be the neighborhood of $x$, denoted by $N_G(x)$, and $|N_G(x)|$ is said to be the degree of $x$ in $G$, denoted by $d_G(x)$.
 Set $\delta(G)=\min\{d_G(x):x\in V(G)\}$.
 For any $S\subseteq V(G)$, we write $N_G(S)=\bigcup\limits_{x\in S}N_G(x)$.
 The subgraph of $G$ induced by $S$ is denote by $G[S]$, and $G-S=G[V(G)\setminus S]$.
 A vertex set $S\subseteq V(G)$ is called independent if $G[S]$ does not admit edges.
 Let $S$ and $T$ be two disjoint subsets of $V(G)$.
 We denote by $e_G(S,T)$ the number of edges with one end in $S$ and the other end in $T$.
 The binding number of $G$ is defined by

 For two positive integers $a$ and $b$ with $a\leq b$, an $[a,b]$-factor of $G$ is a spanning subgraph $F$ of $G$ such that $a\leq d_F(x)\leq b$ holds for all $x\in V(G)$.
-Let $h: E(G)\rightarrow [0,1]$ be a function.
+Let $h: E(G)\rightarrow [0,1]$ be a real-valued function from the edge set $E(G)$ to the real number interval $[0,1]$.
 If $a\leq\sum\limits_{e\ni x}h(e)\leq b$ holds for any $x\in V(G)$, then we call $G[F_h]$ a fractional $[a,b]$-factor of $G$ with indicator function $h$, where $F_h=\{e: e\in E(G), h(e)>0\}$.
 A fractional $[k,k]$-factor is simply called a fractional $k$-factor.
-Zhou, Sun and Liu \cite{ZSL} introduced the concept of fractional ID-$[a,b]$-factor-critical graph, that is, a graph $G$ is fractional ID-$[a,b]$-factor-critical if $G-I$ admits a fractional $[a,b]$-factor for any independent set $I$ of $G$.
+A graph $G$ is fractional ID-$[a,b]$-factor-critical if $G-I$ admits a fractional $[a,b]$-factor for any independent set $I$ of $G$.
 A fractional ID-$[k,k]$-factor-critical graph is simply called a fractional ID-$k$-factor-critical graph.
-A great deal of results on the topic with factors in graphs, fractional factors in graphs and fractional ID-factor-critical graphs can refer to Xiong \cite{X2,Xc}, Zhou \cite{Za,Zr,Zsn,Zsr}, Haghparast and Kiani \cite{HK}, Hasanvand \cite{H}, Jiang \cite{J}, Zhou, Sun and Xu \cite{ZSX}, Zhou, Yang and Xu \cite{ZYX}, Zhou and Sun \cite{ZS}, Zhou, Xu and Sun \cite{ZXS}, Zhou, Sun and Ye \cite{ZSY}, Gao, Guirao and Wu \cite{GGW}, Gao, Liang, Xu and Zhou \cite{GLXZ}, Gao and Wang \cite{GW}, Bauer, Nevo and Schmeichel \cite{BNS}, Yuan and Hao \cite{YH}.
+A great deal of results on the topic with factors in graphs, fractional factors in graphs and fractional ID-factor-critical graphs can refer to Wang and Zhang \cite{WZi,WZo,WZr}, Zhou, Sun and Bian \cite{ZSB}, Zhou \cite{Za,Za0,Zr}, Zhou and Bian \cite{ZB}, Haghparast and Kiani \cite{HK}, Hasanvand \cite{H}, Jiang \cite{J}, Zhou, Wu and Bian \cite{ZWB}, Zhou and Liu \cite{ZL}, Zhou, Liu and Xu \cite{ZLX}, Sun and Zhou \cite{SZ}, Zhou, Bian and Pan \cite{ZBP}, Zhou, Wu and Xu \cite{ZWX}, Gao, Guirao and Wu \cite{GGW}, Gao, Guirao and Chen \cite{GGC}, Gao, Wang and Dimitrov \cite{GWD}, Bauer, Nevo and Schmeichel \cite{BNS}, Zhou, Wu and Liu \cite{ZWL}.
 Zhou \cite{Zb} discussed the relationship between binding numbers and fractional ID-$k$-factor-critical graphs, and demonstrated a result on a fractional ID-$k$-factor-critical graph by using a binding number condition of a graph.